p161881-droid/data_management_proj_2/README.md

 P.S.

-Actually, you can use port 8888 start service and access the notebook — it's pre-opened by Docker.
+Actually, you can use port 8888 start service and access the notebook — port 8888 is pre-opened by Docker.
 You can just open `127.0.0.1:8888` in your Windows browser to see the notebook page inside the VM.
 But the code won't run, because code uses WebSocket connections.
 Probably due to multiple layers of network translation and cross-origin restrictions, the code cells just can't execute.
 <img width="2119" height="580" alt="图片" src="https://github.com/user-attachments/assets/9591eb45-d345-4024-888f-e4d60cd91613" />
 if you open web console,you can see
 <img width="1086" height="180" alt="图片" src="https://github.com/user-attachments/assets/23c8dc7e-4078-43c9-8532-c09aefed2c1d" />